 Make sure to revisit Chinatown at night

-Now this is something day trippers from Tokyo would miss out on, and I think it is just so lovely to explore Chinatown again all lit up at night.
+Now this is something people who only do a day trip to Yokohama would miss out on, and I think it’s just so lovely to explore Chinatown again all lit up at night.

 Go bar hopping in Noge

 With over 600 drinking establishments crammed into the Noge area, it would be very cool to enjoy at night!
 Noge Alley, the narrow curved street mentioned earlier, is lined with lively izakaya (pubs) and is perfect for bar hopping.

 Unfortunately I was too exhausted at the end of my trip for this, but would definitely suggest it to you’re a fellow pub culture lover.
 Just note that smoking is still allowed inside many of these places, there are signs that indicate so.